-All operations involve some degree of post-operative pain, swelling and on rare occasions, bleeding and infective complications, dental implant surgery is no different.
+All operations involve some degree of post-operative pain, swelling and on rare occasions, bleeding and infection complications, dental implant surgery is no different.
 The surgical protocol and medications prescribed are aimed at minimising these effects.
 Post-operative swelling usually subsides after 2-3 days.
-If swelling or pain should persist after the 3rd day, it is recommended that you contact us immediately.
+If swelling or pain should persist after the 3rd day, it is recommended that you contact us.

 Growth of extra tissue